CatarinaBarroqueiro/CacheCompass_Tracker/nodes/BLE_README.md

 ### BLE Server and Client

 In a BLE ecosystem, there are two roles: the server and the client.
-An ESP32 can function as both.
-The server advertises its presence to potential clients and holds data that can be read by the latter.
-Upon detecting a server, the client can form a connection and begin receiving data, enabling point-to-point communication.
+At the start we created two projects, one for the client and other for the server using two ESP32s, leveraging their capability to function as both sides.
+A BLE server is capable of advertising its presence to potential clients and holds data that can be read or modified by the latter.
+Upon detecting a server, the client can form a connection and begin receiving or sending data, enabling point-to-point communication.

 Other communication modes include: